-Let us take a look at the basic effects of soy sauce.
+Let’s take a look at the basic cooking characteristics of soy sauce.

-When heated during frying or grilling, soy sauce produces an appealing aroma and rich color that stimulate the appetite.
-This effect occurs when grilling meat marinated with soy sauce or when adding soy sauce to cooked ingredients as a finishing touch.
+When Kikkoman Soy Sauce is heated during deep-frying or roasting, an appealing aroma and rich color that stimulates the appetite is produced.
+This effect occurs when meat marinated in soy sauce is roasted and when Kikkoman Soy Sauce is added to cooked dishes as a finishing touch.